-Effects of renal impairment on PK, safety and efficacy of dicyclomine hydrochloride have not been studied.
-Dicyclomine hydrochloride is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
+Effects of renal impairment on PK, safety and efficacy of dicyclomine hydrochloride has not been studied.
+Dicyclomine hydrochloride drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Dicyclomine hydrochloride should be administered with caution in patients with renal impairment.

 In case of an overdose, patients should contact a physician, poison control center (1-800-222-1222), or emergency room.

 The signs and symptoms of overdosage include: headache; nausea; vomiting; blurred vision; dilated pupils; hot, dry skin; dizziness; dryness of the mouth; difficulty in swallowing; and CNS stimulation including convulsion.
 A curare-like action may occur (i.e., neuromuscular blockade leading to muscular weakness and possible paralysis).